 - Settled and pre-settled status reflect the residence rights that EU citizens currently have under EU free movement rules.

 - Under these EU rules, you generally need to reside in a country for 5+ years before acquiring permanent residence there.

 - Those here for less than 5 years can get pre-settled status, which protects their rights to live, work, receive benefits and access services.
 They can apply for settled status when they get to 5 years.

-- But the UK Government has been more generous with the EU Settlement Scheme because all EU citizens resident here before the UK leaves the EU can apply – not just those who currently qualify under EU free movement rules.
+- But the UK Government has been more generous with the EU Settlement Scheme because all EU citizens resident in the UK before the end of the transition period can apply – not just those who currently qualify under EU free movement rules.